Enticing a Minor Defense Lawyer in Utah

 While the charge of enticing a minor is serious enough, the charge is often paired with other charges based on what exactly the minor was being enticed to do.
 That’s why, in Utah, enticing a minor covers more than just trying to get a minor to perform sexual acts with the accused.
 It can also include enticing a child to perform pornographic acts or to participate in child prostitution with other individuals.
 Enticing a child can even be brought as a charge in instances of kidnapping.

 Regardless of what the goal of the enticement was, the main criteria for making the charge remains whether the Internet or text messaging was used during the crime or attempt thereof.
 However, the penalty tied to the charge scales according to what actually happened as well as according to what was conceivably intended.

 Contact the Criminal Defense Attorneys at Wasatch Defense for a Free Case Review

-After over 100 years here in Salt Lake City, we know the ins and outs of Utah’s legal system and can reduce or even eliminate the charges against you.
+We know the ins and outs of Utah’s legal system and can reduce or even eliminate the charges against you.
 Which also means we can get you a speedy resolution so your life can go back to normal as soon as possible.
 You need us to protect your quality of life and have the advantage of an aggressive, experienced attorney dedicated to protecting your rights.

 Call us today for a free, no-obligation case review 801.980.9965.